piersyork/piersyork.github.io/_posts/policy/2021-06-11-twitter-analysis.md

 # Content
 #
 #subheadline: "Sentiment Analysis"
-title: "The Sentiment Analysis of Ministers Tweets"
+title: "A Sentiment Analysis of Ministers Tweets"
 #teaser: "A sentiment analysis of ministers and shadow ministers tweets."
 categories:
   - policy